autoblocksai/autoblocks-together-ai/README.md

 1. Make an account at [Together AI](https://www.together.ai/) and save your API key as an OS variable called `TOGETHER_API_KEY`.
 2. Install the Together AI python library by running `pip install together`.
+2. Install the Autoblocks AI python library by running `pip install autoblocksai`.
-3. [Optional] Make an account with Weights and Biases and save your API key as `WANDB_API_KEY`.
+3. Make an account with [Autoblocks AI](https://www.autoblocks.ai) and save your API key as `AUTOBLOCKS_API_KEY`.
 4. Run `1-transform.py` to do some data cleaning and get it into a format Together accepts.
 5. Run `2-finetune.py` to upload the dataset and start the fine-tuning job on Together.
-6. Run `3-eval.py` to evaluate the fine-tuned model against a base model and get accuracy.
+7. Run `npx autoblocks testing exec -- python3 4-autoblocks-eval.py` to evaluate the fine-tuned model using Autoblocks.
-7. [Optional] Run `utils/advanced-eval.py` to run the model against other models like GPT-4 as well.

 ## Results